-Students should apply for graduation once they have earned at least 90 credit hours.
-To apply for graduation, the student must make payment of the graduation fee to the Cashier's Office, complete the application for graduation with all signatures and submit to the Office of the Registrar.
-Upon receipt of both, application and copy of receipt of payment, the Office of the Registrar will process a degree evaluation within eight weeks.
+The student must make payment of the graduation fee to the Cashier's Office, and submit the completed application for graduation with all signatures, degree plan, and copy of the receipt of payment to the Office of the Registrar.
 Prospective graduates for Spring Commencement in May must apply for graduation by September 30 of the previous year.
 Prospective graduates for the next Winter Commencement in December must apply for graduation by June 30 of the same year.
 The university assumes no responsibility for making special adjustments for students who file late applications for graduation.